flower-spring/springlobby0.268-alternative/README.md

 # Features to consider:<a id="Level_3_summary"></a>
 - Auto launch a replay if double click on a line of the replays list (it is when you are in replays tab): could be less complicated than having to click on the button watch.
-- Display geos positions on the map
+- Display geothermals positions on the map

 | Actually geos positions are not displayed on map | ![feature_request_show_geospots_on_map](images_for_readme/feature_request_show_geospots_on_map.png) |
 | :----------------------------------------------: | ------------------------------------------------------------ |